IHTFY/batches/README.md

 Download all of a user's SoundCloud likes to a folder.

-- `uid`: The SoundCloud username from the url
+- `uid` - The SoundCloud username from the url
-- `dest`: The path to the folder to save the music
+- `dest` - The path to the folder to save the music
   - Use `%uid%` to reference the username in the folder/path